bigspotteddog/ScrollToFixed/README.md

 * http://jsfiddle.net/ZczEt/167/ - very full example: fixed header, footer and floating summary, with events.
 * http://jsfiddle.net/y3qV5/435/ - 2 cart summaries that scroll up and stop at different intervals.
 * http://jsfiddle.net/y3qV5/769/ - Another multi-cart example using floats, with section stops.

+## Options ##

+* marginTop - the number of pixels between the top of the window and the fixed element.
+* limit - the vertical scroll position at which the element will begin to scroll up the page (absolutely).
+* bottom - the number of pixels between the bottom of the window and the bottom of the fixed element.
+* zIndex - the z-index of the fixed element.
+* spacerClass - the class to add to the spacer for styling purposes.
+* preFixed - a function handler triggered just before the element goes fixed.
+* fixed - a function handler triggered just after the element goes fixed.
+* postFixed - a function handler triggered just after the element leaves fixed.
+* preUnfixed - a function handler triggered just before the element goes unfixed.
+* unfixed - a function handler triggered just after the element goes unfixed.
+* postUnfixed - a function handler triggered just after the element leaves unfixed.
+* preAbsolute - a function handler triggered just before the element goes absolute.
+* postAbsolute - a function handler triggered just after the element leaves absolute.

 ## Contributors ##